ram-sah/LinkedIn-Assessments/REACTJS/react.md

 setName("John");
 }, [name]);
 ```
-- [ ] It will cause an infinite loop.
+- [ ] It will cause an infinite loop.-

 - [ ] It will cause an error immediately.